win-acme/win-acme.github.io/reference/settings.md

 change to any future default value, meaning this is also a good practice for maintainability.
 Values should be JSON-encoded, e.g. `"C:\\"` (note the double backslash).

+### `Pemfiles.DefaultPassword`
+Default: `null`

+When using `--store pemfiles` this password is used by default for the pfx files, saving you the effort from providing it manually.
+Filling this out makes the `--pempassword` parameter unnecessary in most cases.
+Renewals created with the default password will automatically change to any future default value, meaning this is also a good practice for maintainability.

 ### `PfxFile.DefaultPath`
 Default: `null`